Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Experiments

 \paragraph{Implementation details.} For adversarial training, we consider $L_{\infty}$-norm as the norm of perturbation $\| \bm{\delta}_i \|$.
 The size of robust regions is searched from $\{ 0.001, 0.01, 0.1, 1.0\}$.
 For the randomized smoothing via random perturbation, we consider uniform distribution over a $L_{\infty}$-norm ball.
 The size of ball is searched from $\{ 0.001, 0.01, 0.1, 1.0\}$.
 For the randomized smoothing via data augmentation, we consider the synonym set provide by previous work \cite{Alzantot18synonym}, which is constructed by searching nearest neighbors of words in the GloVe embedding space \cite{Pennington14glove} post-processed by the counter-fitting method \cite{Mrksic16counter}.
-The number of augmented examples $m$ is set to 10 and the sampling probability $p$ is set to 0.1.
+The number of augmented examples $m$ is set to 10 and 3 for PAWS-X and XNLI, respectively, while more discussion on $m$ is shown in Section~\ref{sec:results}.
+For other parameters, such as the learning rate and the batch size, we follow the training scripts provided by XTREME framework \cite{Hu20xtreme}.